-Whether he's a grandfather, good friend, or business colleague - or just a neighborly octogenarian - it's not surprising you're racking your brain trying to come up with ideas for something he doesn't already have.
+Whether he's a grandfather, a good friend, a business colleague, or just a neighborly octogenarian—it's not surprising you're racking your brain trying to come up with ideas for something he doesn't already have.
 And you don't want to go overboard, or you'll hear the dreaded, "Why'd you do that!
 You shouldn't have done that!"

 Here are some moderately priced, thoughtful gift ideas that should pleasantly surprise an 80-year-old man.